DIFFERENCES BETWEEN 3D SECURE VERSIONS 1.0.2 AND 2.0

 Differences in 3-D Secure Version 2.0

-While version 1 will continue to be available, 3-D Secure 2.0 will use token-based and biometric authentication, instead of static passwords.
+While version 1 will continue to be available and viable, 3-D Secure 2.0 will use token-based and biometric authentication, instead of static passwords.
 By supporting additional data during transactions, risk-based decisions will be possible on whether to authenticate or not.
-The consumer experience will also be simplified and enhanced, starting with the elimination of the initial sign-up process and removing the need for cardholders to use static passwords.
-Merchants will see fewer transaction abandonments by customers, for the same reasons.
-EMVCo, jointly owned by American Express, Discover, JCB, Mastercard, UnionPay, and Visa, is responsible for the EMV 3DS 2.0 specification and the certification program to go with it.
+The consumer experience will also be simplified and enhanced, through the elimination of the initial sign-up process and removing the need for cardholders to use static passwords.
+Merchants will also see fewer transaction abandonments by customers as a result.
+EMVCo, jointly owned by American Express, Discover, JCB, Mastercard, UnionPay, and Visa, is responsible for the EMV 3DS 2.0 specification and the certification program that accompanies it.

 Meeting New Payment Method Requirements

-The support of non-browser-based card not present payments in 3-D Secure 2.0 will mean that in-app, mobile, and digital wallet payment methods will now be possible.
-3-D Secure version 1 did not support these, as it was only designed for cardholder authentication in online sales transactions driven by standard web browsers.
+The support of non-browser-based “card not present” payments in 3-D Secure 2.0 will mean that in-app, mobile, and digital wallet payment methods will now be possible.
+3-D Secure version 1 was not able to support these, as it was only designed for cardholder authentication in online sales transactions driven by standard web browsers.
 Additionally, 3-D Secure 2.0 will offer the following enhancements compared to the original 3-D Secure: